nicc777/learning-kubernetes-basics/README.md

 * A unit test fails
 * The coverage is not above a certain level

+To test the effect for a failed unit test, first checkout `appsrc-0.0.2`.
+Then open the file `app-src/tests/test_force_fail.py` and remove the comment where applicable (it is easy to spot in the code).

+Now commit and push to your origin and re-run the `coolapp-coverage` job.
+It should now fail.

+Open the file `app-src/tests/test_force_fail.py` again and place the comment where it was previously.
+Commit and push to your origin and re-run the `coolapp-coverage` job, which should now pass.

 ## 3.3 Testing for Code Coverage in the Pipeline

 TODO